Computational Methods in Many-Body Physics (PH2264)

 Density Matrix Renormalization Group

-You will be given time to solve them during the Friday tutorials.
+You will be given time to solve the exercises during the Friday tutorials.

-To get a bonus for the final exam, show up to the Friday tutorials or send some codes/plots to Johannes to prove that you worked on the exercises.
+To get a bonus for the final exam, show up to the Friday tutorials or send some codes/plots to Elisabeth to prove that you worked on the exercises.

 Introduction to Python, www.scipy-lectures.org/